kryptonmlt/cloudflare-cli/README.md

 ![Image on how to get your api token](docs/api_token.PNG)

 ## Configuration
-- As explained in the *How to Run* section there is no configuration file that needs to be filled.Instead everything can be passed as environment variables in the docker run command.
+- As explained in the *How to Run* section there is no configuration file that needs to be filled.
+Instead, everything can be passed as environment variables in the docker run command.

 ## Usage